cyrsis/flutter_sandbox/README.md

 Few Notes about Flutter

- -- Works like AutoCad
+ - Works like AutoCad
- -- Give you full control and animation
+ - Give you full control and animation
- -- Syntax is easy to read
+ - Syntax is easy to read
- -- It is made for C# programmer
+ - It is made for C# programmer
+ - And better yet havent come, it can replace the whole Sketch and all the toolchain

 March 24, 2018 2:33 am
 This guys is really good  for animation